Mark Canha Player Props: Brewers vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff ranks second in MLB with a collective 9.6 strikeouts per nine innings.
+- The White Sox pitching staff is first in MLB with a collective 9.6 strikeouts per nine innings.

-- The White Sox have a 4.59 team ERA that ranks 24th among all league pitching staffs.
+- The White Sox's 4.60 team ERA ranks 24th among all league pitching staffs.

-- White Sox pitchers combine to surrender 160 total home runs at a rate of 1.4 per game (fourth-most in baseball).
+- White Sox pitchers combine to allow 161 total home runs at a rate of 1.4 per game (fourth-most in baseball).

-- In his last outing on Saturday against the Cleveland Guardians, the right-hander went 5 1/3 innings, giving up two earned runs while surrendering three hits.
+- His last time out came on Sunday against the Cleveland Guardians, when the righty went six innings, surrendering two earned runs while allowing six hits.

-- The 27-year-old has put up an ERA of 4.43, with 9.4 strikeouts per nine innings, in 21 games this season.
-Opponents have a .221 batting average against him.
+- The 29-year-old has an ERA of 3.06, with 6.3 strikeouts per nine innings, in 18 games this season.
+Opponents have a .251 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.